 You can freeze aquafaba.
 It will keep for a few days in the fridge, but to store it for longer, you can keep it in the freezer.
 To freeze:

 Your aquafaba cubes will keep for about six months in the freezer.
-Defrost overnight in the fridge or in the microwave.
+Defrost overnight in the fridge or for about 30-60 seconds in the microwave.
 Since one standard ice cube tray section holds two tablespoons of liquid, you can use two aquafaba ice cubes for one large egg.

-OK, so those are the basics, but with something so new, it’s nice to have recipes to jump off of.
-Below are vegan meringue recipes and then some examples of other ways you can use aquafaba.
+OK, so those are the basics, but with anything new, it’s nice to have recipes to jump off of.
+Below are vegan aquafaba recipes to get you started.

 Using aquafaba to make vegan meringue was how this all started, so I wanted to share a few vegan meringue recipes that folks have been making first.

 The recipe above is for classic aquafaba meringues.
 If you’re looking for variations, Dianne’s Vegan Kitchen has options for making chocolate or swirled meringue cookies using aquafaba!